PCRuniversum/PCRedux/paper/paper.md

 Reactions (qPCR).
 The qPCR is an indispensable method in many disciplines such as human diagnostics and forensics [@martins_dna_2015].
-There are dedicated software packages for the analysis of qPCR data, which can be used for the quantification of tartget DNA [@pabinger_survey_2014, @rodiger_r_2015].
-These software packages provide complex pipelines and a rich sets of criteria to process qPCR data adequately.
+There are dedicated software packages for the analysis of qPCR data, which can be used for the quantification of target DNA [@pabinger_survey_2014, @rodiger_r_2015].
+These software packages provide complex pipelines, and a rich sets of criteria to process qPCR data adequately.
 This includes the pre-processing of raw data, fitting of non-linear models on raw data, the calculation of the cycle of quantification the calculation of amplification efficiencies, the relative gene